Tesla ABS Disabled Car Needs Service

 - Press on the brakes, and the system will reboot.

 Next, go to the Service Section under Main Menu and Wheel Configuration.
 Verify the wheel configuration and press confirm.
-If you did not change the wheels or tires, pressing Confirm, the vehicle will power off and restart.
+If you do not change the wheels or tires, pressing Confirm will power off and restart the vehicle.
 This simple procedure may return your Tesla to normal operation.

 Two common problems that cause Tesla’s ABS warning messages are faulty ABS wheel speed sensors and faulty ABS pumps.
-To find out what is causing this warning, you will need to read the fault codes from the ABS control unit.
-If the problem is the ABS wheel speed sensor, replacing it is very easy and takes about 30 min.
+To find out what is causing this warning, you must read the fault codes from the ABS control unit.
+If the problem is the ABS wheel speed sensor, replacing it is easy and takes about 30 minutes.

 What you will need